kylemcdonald/ofxFaceTracker/readme.md

 ## Examples

+### iOS

+Getting the combination of ofxFaceTracker and ofxCv working on iOS can be complicated and confusing.
+Try using this [ofxFaceTracker-iOS repo](https://github.com/kylemcdonald/ofxFaceTracker-iOS) as a starting point.

 ### Advanced

 Demonstrates how to get the image-space position of the face, and the 3d orientation (collectively, the face "pose") then applies these to the OpenGL context in order to draw an oriented face mesh.